semata-com/Expenses/README.md

+## Expenses

+This a sample program that illustrates how to use DataStore from a UWP application.
-# Expenses Details can be found [here.](http://localhost:8080/html/OrderProcessing.html)
+Details can be found [here.](http://localhost:8080/html/OrderProcessing.html)